-The students and faculty of the Department of Nursing recognize that academic honesty and integrity are fundamental values of the nursing profession and this University community as evidenced by the Professional Scholar's Code.
-Students and faculty at the Department of Nursing commit to holding themselves and their peers to the high standard of honor required by the Professional Scholars Code.
+The students and faculty of JSU Nursing recognize that academic honesty and integrity are fundamental values of the nursing profession and this University community as evidenced by the Professional Scholar's Code.
+Students and faculty at JSU Nursing commit to holding themselves and their peers to the high standard of honor required by the Professional Scholars Code.
 Any individual who becomes aware of a violation of the Professional Scholars Code is bound by honor to take corrective action (University of Florida, 2006).

-We, the members of the Department of Nursing, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.
+We, the members of JSU Nursing, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.